Proximity results and faster algorithms for Integer Programming using the Steinitz Lemma: Introduction

 In the inequality, we used $\|x_i\| ≤1$ for each $i$ and in the first and second equation we used~\eqref{eq:10}.
 The sets $A_k$ are constructed inductively as follows. $A_n = \{1,\dots,n\}$.
 If $A_k$ has been constructed, where $k>m$, one first notes that the system~\eqref{eq:10} is of course also solvable if the right-hand-side $k-m$ of the second constraint is replaced by $k-1-m$.
 Once this replacement has been done, one observes that~\eqref{eq:10} consists of $m+1$ equations and the inequalities $0≤λ≤1$.
 A vertex solution of~\eqref{eq:10} has thus at most $m+1$ fractional entries that sum up to a value less than $m+1$.
 A vertex solution of~\eqref{eq:10} must therefore have one entry equal to zero.
 Otherwise the components of the vertex sum up to a value larger than $k-1-m$.
 The set $A_{k-1}$ is now the set $A_k$ from which the index corresponding to the zero in the vertex solution has been removed.

-The reader will notice some resemblance in spirit to the proof the Beck-Fiala theorem in Discrepancy Theory~\cite{beck1981integer,matousek2009geometric}.
-While techniques beyond linear programming lead to better guarantees in the Beck-Fiala setting~\cite{banaszczyk1998balancing,bansal2016algorithm}, the best asymptotic constant $c(m) = m$ is revealed by LP-techniques in the Steinitz setting.
+The reader will notice some resemblance in spirit to the proof of the Beck-Fiala theorem in Discrepancy Theory~\cite{beck1981integer,matousek2009geometric}.
+Discrepancy techniques have given improvements to the Steinitz and Beck-Fiala problem, when one allows a weak dependence on the number of vectors.
+In particular, Banaszczyk~\cite{banaszczyk1998balancing} proved a Beck-Fiala bound of $O(\sqrt{t \log n})$ for set systems on $n$ elements with sparsity $t$.
+He also derived an $\ell_\infty$ Steinitz bound of $O(\sqrt{m \log n})$ for $n$ vectors in dimension $m$~\cite{banaszczyk2012series}.
+For constructive versions of these bounds we refer the interested reader to~\cite{bansal2016algorithm,bansal2017algorithmic}.

 We are not the first to apply the Steinitz lemma in the context of integer programming.
 Dash et al.~\cite{dash2012master} have shown that an integer program~\eqref{eq:2} can be solved in pseudopolynomial time if a certain parameter of the number of rows $τ$ is a function of $m$, i.e., $τ=τ(m)$.
 The interesting aspect of their algorithm is that it relies on linear programming techniques only.
 The number of inequalities in their linear program is bounded by an exponential in $τ(m)$.
 Buchin et al.~\cite{buchin2012vectors} have shown that $m^{m/2-o(m)}≤τ(m) ≤ m^{m+ o(m)}$ which then yields an algorithm for integer programming that is pseudopolynomial for fixed $m$ but doubly exponential in $m$.
 Their upper bound on $τ(m)$ is proved via the Steinitz lemma.
 We take a different path in applying the Steinitz lemma.
 We use it to derive more efficient dynamic programming formulations directly and indirectly via new proximity results between integer and linear programming optimal solutions.